neckaros/secure_application/README.md

 You could use the authenticationEvents for the same purpose as it is a BehaviorSubject stream

+### Streams
+There is two different BehaviorStream (emit last value when you subscribe):

+* **authenticationEvents**:  When there is a successful or unsucessful authentification (you can use it for example to clean your app if authentification is not successful)
+* **lockEvents**: Will be called when the application lock or unlock.
+Usefull for example to pause media when the app lock

 ## Example

 Look at example app to see a use case